marketplace2023/marketplace-agro/README.md

+### This is custom project template ready to go with installed tailwindcss, prepared routers, layout, sidebar and apiClient
+All changes made there are from my [guide](https://github.com/Lewan24/ReactStartingCommands)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.